tlswg/tls13-spec/draft-ietf-tls-tls13.md

 In this section, we define one PRF, based on HMAC {{RFC2104}}.
-This PRF with the SHA-256 hash function is used for all cipher suites defined in this document and in TLS documents published prior to this document when TLS 1.2 is negotiated.
+This PRF with the SHA-256 hash function is used for all cipher suites defined in this document and in TLS documents published prior to this document when TLS 1.2 or later is negotiated.
 New cipher suites MUST explicitly specify a PRF and, in general, SHOULD use the TLS PRF with SHA-256 or a stronger standard hash function.